An article introducing this blog reflected on the symbolic importance of the White Cliffs:

 Recently, Global Justice Now (GJN) have used the cliffs as a canvas on which to project their vision of Britain.

-Since then that importance has been confirmed, with Global Justice Now (GJN) having projected the words: ‘#REFUGEES WELCOME’ onto the White Cliffs of Dover.
-Director of GJN Nick Dearden explained that the projection “presents an alternative vision of the UK, one built on compassion, solidarity and recognition of common humanity”.
-It was intended as a pre-emptive response to anti-immigration protests that were to take place in Dover the next day (April 2nd), when protestors would “fan the flames of hatred and xenophobia”.
+GJN have projected the words: ‘#REFUGEES WELCOME’ onto the White Cliffs of Dover.
+Director of GJN Nick Dearden explained that the projection presents an alternative vision of the UK.
+This Britain is built on “compassion, solidarity and recognition of common humanity”.
+The gesture constituted a pre-emptive response to anti-immigration protests due to take place in Dover on April 2nd.

-Perhaps Global Justice Now could aim to convince more than half of the British public of its position before speaking on their behalf.
+Perhaps GJN might attempt to convince more than half of the British public of its position before speaking on their behalf.